Biden at 80: A ''respecter of fate'' mulls 2nd White House bid | Politics

 Some allies see Biden's blunders as an increasing vulnerability in the eyes of voters as he's grown older.

-In an AP VoteCast survey of the electorate this month, fully 58 per cent of voters said he does not have the mental capability to serve effectively as president.
+In an AP VoteCast survey of the electorate this month, fully 58% of voters said he does not have the mental capability to serve effectively as president.
 That was a grim picture of his standing now, not just looking ahead to another potential term.
-Only 34 per cent said he's a strong leader.
+Only 34% said he's a strong leader.

 Those findings come alongside notably low approval ratings in league with Trump's at this point of their presidencies.